Skip to content

 To enable in-app messaging:

-1. Configure your platform Ensure your app supports in-app messaging.
+Ensure your app supports in-app messaging.
+Learn more

-3. Test the integration and publish your app Ensure in-app functionality works as expected and release the version with the integrated SDK to the app stores.
+Ensure in-app functionality works as expected and release the version with the integrated SDK to the app stores.
+Learn more

-4. Register users Ensure devices are subscribed and user data is synced.
+Ensure devices are subscribed and user data is synced.
+Learn more

 After setup, you can send in-app messages via Customer Journey or use the Instant in-apps functionality.